THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 #1.
 Manage Your Spending

-Look at a budget as a tool to help you become free of your debt, not as depriving you of spending.
+Look at a budget as a tool to help you become free of debt, not depriving you of spending.

 There are many options for you when it comes to budgeting.

 You could use spreadsheets or apps to automate the process for you.